304 (card game): Maharashtrian version

 In this version, the concept of "marriages" is introduced, which consists of a K and a Q of the same suit.

 After the first hand won by any party, partner possessing the marriage must show it to all.
 Trump marriage carry 40 points whereas non trump marriage carries twenty points.
 If the bidding group shows the marriage, their bidding gets reduced by that many points.
 If shown by opponents, bidding is increased by that many points.

 Last and 10: The team that wins the last hand steal 10 points from the opposition.
 This trick count towards making or breaking of the bid.

 The cards: All cards 7 through A of all the suits are used in the game, and the hierarchy is unique to the game.
 It runs as J, 9, A, 10, K, Q, 8, 7.
 The points are same as those in the alternative version as given in the table above.

 The deal: The dealing begins with four cards being distributed to each of the four players.
 Then each player looks at their cards and decides if they wish to call a Half-Court.
 A half-court is deemed to be made if the bidder collects all four tricks.
 A player is permitted to call for a partner, typically a high card of a suit the caller is weak in.
 In a half-coat the caller plays first on all four tricks and the other players follow.
 If the caller and their partner make all four tricks, that team are deemed to have won.

-However a half-coat is a relatively rare occurrence and is discussed in further detail later on.
-If no one wishes to call for a half-coat, then the dealer deals out the remaining cards.
+However a half-court is a relatively rare occurrence and is discussed in further detail later on.
+If no one wishes to call for a half-court, then the dealer deals out the remaining cards.

 The bid: Once all the cards have been dealt, the bidding begins.
 Starting from the player to the left of the bidder, bidding continues in a clockwise manner.
 A player may bid anything from 160 through 304, the maximum points that can be made in a game.
 A minimum bid of 160 is required, because bets must be a multiple of 10 and over half the points to lay trump.
 If a player feels they can make all 304 points, they may call for a Full-Court, which is discussed later.

 On their turn to bid a player may either raise the current bid or pass.
 Once a player passes they cannot bid further in the game.
 A player wins the bid when all others have passed, becoming the bidder and choosing a trump.
 The player also calls for a partner by naming a particular card and the holder of the card becomes their partner.